openremote/documentation/docs/user-guide/deploying/openremote-cli.md

 - `docker-compose`
 - `aws-cli`

-In case of using the prebuilt `openremote/openremote-cli` docker image, only `docker` is needed.
+In case of using the prebuilt `openremote/openremote-cli` Docker image, only `docker` is needed.

 ### Install
 ```bash